projectdiscovery/nuclei/pkg/input/README.md

 their global CLI counterparts.
 An omitted field inherits the global option;
 an explicitly empty array clears that option for the target.
 Global `-include-templates` selections remain forced includes, and `-exclude-hosts` is applied before target execution.
+Two global exclusions always stay in
+effect: built-in ignore-file tags are not re-enabled by a target-level `exclude-tags`, and `-exclude-severity` cannot be bypassed by a target-level `severity`, even when those target fields are explicitly empty.

 Per-target `templates` overrides currently support local selectors only and cannot be combined with global remote templates.
 Any per-target override is